 Sources & references

-- Whering methodology references: Higg Materials Sustainability Index (Sustainable Apparel Coalition); CEO Bianca Rangecroft public interviews on design north star.
+- Whering methodology and design references: Higg Materials Sustainability Index (Sustainable Apparel Coalition); The Modems interview (Bianca Rangecroft on Whering as a Clueless-inspired wardrobe).

-- PutTogether is the publisher of this article and one of two apps reviewed, as disclosed in the per-app cards.
+- PutTogether is the publisher of this article and one of two apps reviewed, as disclosed in the editorial note above and in its per-app card.